To rescue 10 trapped miners, Mexico turns to German, U.S. companies

 Water surged more than halfway up the 60-meter (197-foot) mine shafts, and officials have struggled to extract enough water and debris such as piping and wooden planks to be able to safely send rescue teams into the mine.

-Laura Velazquez, head of Mexico's civil protection agency, said officials at Mexico's Foreign Ministry would speak with the companies on Tuesday.
+Laura Velazquez, head of Mexico's civil protection agency, said Mexican officials, including the Foreign Ministry, would speak with the companies on Tuesday.

 "They are two companies that will give us an opinion to determine our actions with more precision," she told a regular government news conference.

-Engineers meanwhile are working on sealing off the Pinabete mine from the nearby Conchas Norte mine, an unused site that has been accumulating water for more than 25 years, while continuing to pump water out of Pinabete.
+Engineers meanwhile are pumping water out of Pinabete while working on sealing off the nearby Conchas Norte mine - where water that has accumulated for more than 25 years is now rushing into Pinabete due to the underground tunnel collapse.

+Relatives of the trapped miners said their frustration has mounted with each delay and blamed the government for not acting faster.

+"They haven't been able to solve anything," said Javier Tijerina, whose brother Hugo Tijerina is trapped below.
+"It's an embarrassment that this country doesn't have rescue personnel who are trained and prepared for situations like these."

 Darkness and debris impede rescue effort at flooded Mexico mine